- Computation node suppliers

-Fashion dictates this should be “cloud” computing, although I’m also interested in using the same methods without a cloud, as such.
+Fashion dictates this should be called “cloud” computing, although I’m also interested in using the same methods without a cloud, as such.
 In fact, I would prefer frictionless switching between such things according to debugging and processing power needs.

 In particular I mostly want to do embarrassingly parallel computation That is, I run many calculations/simulations with absolutely no shared state and aggregate them in some way at the end.
 This avoids much of graph computing complexity.
-Some of my stuff is deep learning now, which is not quite as straightforward.
+UPDATE: Some of my stuff is deep learning now, which is not quite as straightforward.